rust-lang/const-eval/promotion.md

 not have decided to promote.
 It is the responsibility of `foo` to not fail this way when working with const-safe arguments.

-### 3. Constraints on constants

-All the [extra restrictions for constants](const.md) beyond const safety also apply to promoteds, for the same reason: Evaluating the expression at compile-time instead of run-time should not alter program behavior.

-### 4. Drop
+### 3. Drop

-Expressions containing "needs drop" types can never be promoted.
+Expressions returning "needs drop" types can never be promoted.
 If such an expression were promoted, the `Drop` impl would never get called on the value, even though the user did not explicitly request such behavior by using an explicit `const` or `static` item.

 As expression promotion is essentially the silent insertion of a `static` item, and `static` items never have their `Drop` impl called, the `Drop` impl of the promoted